 What’s your pick for where to stay in Gili Air?
 Let us know if you have any questions in the comments below…

-This article was first published on March 12th, 2019, and last updated in 2023.
+This article was last updated in May 2025.

 No Comments